servalproject/batphone/doc/Auto-Upgrade.md

 Auto Upgrade works as follows:

- 1. A Serval Project senior developer performs a [release build][]:
+ 1. A Serval Project senior developer performs a release build:
      * The build script signs the release [APK][] file with the Serval Project's Android release secret key.
-This produces `batphone-release.apk`.
+This produces `app-release.apk`.
      * The build script invokes a native [Serval DNA][] executable, supplying the secret release key, to update the Rhizome release bundle to contain the newly built APK.
 The update increases the [Rhizome bundle's version number](#rhizome-bundle-version-number), so that wherever the updated bundle propagates, it replaces any older version of itself.
-       This step also appends the updated byndle's manifest onto the end of the just built APK, modifying the zip file comment length.
+       This step also appends the updated bundle's manifest onto the end of the just built APK, modifying the zip file comment length.

  2. The senior developer uploads the APK to both the [Google Play][] store